ovska/FlameCsv/docs/docs/architecture.md

 plus 2 for the wrapping quotes), a temporary buffer is used to copy the value, before writing the escaped value to a large enough buffer.

-Still to-do is a separate writing routine for @"FlameCsv.Writing.CsvFieldQuoting.Always?displayProperty=nameWithType" that leaves off extra space at the start of the output buffer since a quote will be always written there.
+Still to-do is a separate writing routine for @"FlameCsv.CsvFieldQuoting.Always?displayProperty=nameWithType" that leaves off extra space at the start of the output buffer since a quote will be always written there.
 It has not been implemented yet, with the expectation that this configuration is relatively rare.